I'm new to cloth pads where do i start ?

 Lights have a full layer of flannel and a shaped core of zorb 1

 Regulars have a full layer of flannel and a shaped core of SHBF (super heavy bamboo fleece)

 Heavy pads have a full layer of flannel and two shaped cores of SHBF

-Our liners have a non slip corduroy backer, or ProSoft® Organic Cotton Jersey LITE 1 mil PUL Silverdur™ on request.
+Our regular liners have a non slip corduroy backer, or ProSoft® Organic Cotton Jersey LITE 1 mil PUL Silverdur™ on request.

 Our pads have ProSoft® Organic Cotton Fleece Waterproof 1 mil PUL